smyte/kafka_store/README.md

 ## Features

 * **Simple guarantee**.
-Properly set up Kafka Store ensures that every single message in a Kafka topic is backed up to Google Cloud Storage **exactly once**, with a **predictable filename** and in a **fault tolerent** manner.
+Kafka Store ensures that every single message in a Kafka topic is backed up to Google Cloud Storage **exactly once**, with a **predictable filename** and in a **fault tolerant** manner.
 * Saves large **compressed** avro-encoded files to your server with **low memory requirements**.
 * Optionally logs files to a **MySQL table** with offset ranges for quicker lookup.

 ## Comparison to Secor

 This tool is *very* similar to a previously released tool called [Secor](https://github.com/pinterest/secor).
-We started out using Secor, but our motivation for writing a replacement was primarily due to the **predictable filename** guarantee, as well as many production problems while trying to use a tool that was far more complicated than neccessary for our use case.
+We started out using Secor, but our motivation for writing a replacement was primarily due to the **predictable filename** guarantee, as well as many production problems while trying to use a tool that was far more complicated than necessary for our use case.

 Our guarantee is **stronger**.
 By using the new timestamp feature of Kafka we can ensure that each message always lands up in the **same file**.
 Since our files are *always* named with the offset of the initial message, streaming from S3 is simplified since the filename of the next dump is predictable (`final_offset + 1`).